chengafni/Intonation/README.md

 *Intonation patterns in various languages and dialects.*

 * This repository contains recordings of three sentences in various languages and dialects.
+* The aim is to demonstrate a possible typology of intonation patterns of various sentence types.

 The sentences:
-1) I talked to John
-2) Did you talk to John?
-3) Who did you talk to?
+i) Declarative: I talked to John ii) Polar (yes-no) question: Did you talk to John? iii) wh-question: Who did you talk to?

 ## Notes:
 1) The sex of the speaker is indicated in parentheses (F = female, M = male).
 No other personal demographic information is available.